 Digital radiography (digital x-ray) is the latest technology used to take dental x-rays.
 This technique uses an electronic sensor (instead of x-ray film) that captures and stores the digital image on a computer.
-This image can be instantly viewed and enlarged helping Dr. Tom, Dr. Eryn and staff detect problems easier.
+This image can be instantly viewed and enlarged helping Dr. Eryn, Dr. Maribel and our certified staff detect problems easier.
 Digital x-rays reduce radiation compared to the already low exposure of traditional dental x-rays.

 Dental x-rays are essential, preventative, diagnostic tools that provide valuable information not visible during a regular dental exam.
 Dentists and dental staff members use this information to safely and accurately detect hidden dental abnormalities and complete an accurate treatment plan.
 Without x-rays, problem areas may go undetected.

 Cancerous and non-cancerous tumors.

 Problems inside a tooth or below the gum line.

 Detecting and treating dental problems at an early stage may save you and your family time, money, unnecessary discomfort, and your child's teeth!